Chilly and snowy in Calgary over the holidays

 - Evening: some cloud, low -25 C

-Lastly, a big shout-out to Tony for this great morning shot of our city.

-As always keep those pics coming – would love to see how you’re making the most of this cold snap, whether in or out-of-doors.
+Thank you to everyone showing how you're making the most of this cold snap, whether in or out-of-doors.
 You can submit your photos here, email me here, or tweet them over!